quixante

 And since the truth about something is universal, KerTeX aims to be installable on all operating systems, including in very constrained environments.

-The current published version is stable: 0.99.22.00 (update of extensions handling).
+The current published version is stable: 0.99.23.00 (CWEB update).
 Please refer to engineering (present; future) for a discussion about the present state.

 RELEASE NOTES